KasperSolita/KasperSolita/README.md

 # About me:
 - 👋 Hi, I’m @KasperSolita
 - 👀 I’m interested in making in an impact that lasts
-- 🌱 I’m currently learninging for the AZ-104 Exam
+- 🌱 I’m currently learning for the AZ-500 Exam
-- 🦺 For the moment i am working on the Belgium payroll integation.
+- 🦺 For the moment i am working @ Argenta (Belgium) as a Junior DevOps Engineer.
 As a side-project I am working on a full refactor of the exam simulator.
-Besides this I am also guiding the interns with their projects!
+Besides this I am also just started the Azure Integration Toolkit project!
 - 📫 How to reach me: kasper.toetenel@solita.fi

 ## Certifications: